AI & Enterprise Risk Management Webinar on March 30th

 Despite some companies blocking ChatGPT, its use in the workplace is growing rapidly

 Cyberhaven Labs analyzed ChatGPT usage for 1.6 million workers at companies across industries that use the Cyberhaven product.
-Since ChatGPT launched publicly, 8.2% of knowledge workers have tried using it at least once in the workplace.
-Furthermore, 3.1% of employees have put confidential company data into ChatGPT.
-Despite a growing number of companies outright blocking access to ChatGPT, usage continues to grow exponentially.
-On March 14, our product detected a record 5,267 attempts to paste corporate data into ChatGPT per 100,000 employees, defined as “data egress” events in the chart below.
+Since ChatGPT launched publicly, 10.8% of knowledge workers have tried using it at least once in the workplace and 8.6% have pasted data into it.
+Despite a growing number of companies outright blocking access to ChatGPT, usage continues to increase.
+On May 31, our product detected a record 7,999 attempts to paste corporate data into ChatGPT per 100,000 employees, defined as “data egress” events in the chart below.

 Cyberhaven also tracks data ingress such as employees copying data out of ChatGPT and pasting it elsewhere like a Google Doc, a company email, or their source code editor.
 Workers copy data out of ChatGPT more than they paste company data into ChatGPT at a nearly 2-to-1 ratio.
 This makes sense because in addition to asking ChatGPT to rewrite existing content, you can simply type a prompt such as “draft a blog post about how problematic ChatGPT is from a data security standpoint” and it will write it from scratch.
 Full disclosure: this post was written the old fashioned way by a human being. 🙂